Best Practices for Using decltype

 - Avoid using

-in evaluated contexts—combine it with unevaluated tools likestd::declval
+decltypein evaluated contexts—combine it with unevaluated tools likestd::declval.

 Advanced Use Cases